Program: M.A., Linguistics

 In order to complete the M.A. degree in Linguistics, graduate students submit a graduate project, which is comprehensive in nature.
 Graduate students work on the different components of this project throughout the program; the final project is publicly presented during their last/graduating semester.
 These 3 units of culminating experience are part of the degree count.

 Students during their last semester will enroll in LING 698D.
 Students on academic notice or who have remaining incompletes, or who have not completed the foreign language component, will not be permitted to enroll in LING 698D until these issues are all resolved.
-Students who fail the graduate project on the first attempt will be required to register for LING 698D again the following semester.
 Students who fail the graduate project a second time are disqualified from the M.A. in Linguistics degree program.

 Total Units Required for the M.A.
 Degree: 39